Particular/docs.particular.net/nservicebus/azure-service-bus/keep-connectionstring-safe.md

 - Transports
 - Security
 reviewed: 2016-04-26
+related:
+- nservicebus/upgrades/asb-6to7
 ---

-Transport, versions 6 and below, uses raw connection string provided into message headers.
+Versions 6 and below uses raw the connection string in message headers.
 For instance, a typical value for `ReplyTo` header could be:

 `[queue name]@Endpoint=sb://[namespace name].servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=[secrets here]`

-It could result in a leak of sensitive information, f.i. logging it.
+This could potentially result in a leak of sensitive information, for example in [log files](/nservicebus/logging/) or in the [error queue](/nservicebus/errors/).
-In order to prevent it, transport, versions 7 and above, introduces the needs to map logical namespace name to namespace connection string.
-This configuration allows transport to convert connection string value to namespace name, if mapping exists, for each incoming message, using the logical name internally.
+In order to prevent this, Versions 7 and above includes the ability to map logical namespace name to namespace connection string.
-If a valid mapping between connection string and namespace name doesn't exist, transport throws a `KeyNotFoundException`.
+If a valid mapping between connection string and namespace name doesn't exist a [`KeyNotFoundException`](https://msdn.microsoft.com/en-us/library/system.collections.generic.keynotfoundexception.aspx) is thrown.

-To configure mapping between a namespace name and the corresponding connection string is possible through `AddNamespace(string name, string connectionString)` configuration API, as shown below for `SingleNamespacePartitioning` strategy:
+Mapping between a namespace name and the corresponding connection string is done as follows:

 snippet: map_logical_name_to_connection_string

-For detailed explanation about all supported partitioning strategies and how to configure namespaces mapping for them see related [article](multiple-namespaces-support.md).
+For detailed explanation about all supported partitioning strategies, and how to configure namespaces mapping, see [Multiple Namespaces Support](multiple-namespaces-support.md).

 Using directly `ConnectionString(string connectionString)` configuration API, as shown below, transport adds a mapping between a namespace name `default` and the provided connection string.

 snippet: map_default_logical_name_to_connection_string

-In the event of an error or when logging only, the logical name will be used avoiding sharing of sensitive information.

-To enable the same behavior also for outgoing messages, a new feature, provided by transport version 7 and above, has to be switched on:
+To enable the same behavior also for outgoing messages, a new feature, provided in Version 7 and above, has to be enabled:

 snippet: enable_use_namespace_name_instead_of_connection_string